SerhiiCho/timeago-docs/docs/versions/v3/upgrade.md

 ```

 ### Step 3: Rename `SetConfig` function
-Rename the `SetConfig` function to `Configure` all over your codebase.
+Rename the `SetConfig` function to `Configure` or `Reconfigure` all over your codebase.
+You can read about the differences between them on the [Configurations](/v3/configurations.html) page.

 ```go
 timeago.SetConfig(timeago.Config{ // [!code --]